yadvi12/yadvi12/README.md

 Welcome to my profile!
 I'm a Computer Science student at SRM University, Kattankulathur, Chennai, a technophile who wants to explore and learn the latest technologies to make lives better and full-time adventure seeker.

 I mainly code in CPP, but I do code in C and Python occasionally.
-During the year 2020, I fell in love with DevOps and created more than eight projects in this field.
+During the year 2020, I fell in love💕 with DevOps and created more than eight projects in this field.
 Currently I am working on Cloud Computing Projects.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/yadvibhalla1210/)!

 <!-- <div align = "center">